 The Walker Heart Center is quite large with as many as twenty to thirty patients having invasive and non-invasive procedures done daily.
 We arrived two hours early for the usual preparation procedures such as health history, acquiring vital signs, placing the intravenous line and drawing blood for the appropriate tests needed.
 At approximately the correct hour a nurse entered the room telling Cathy she should remain in the holding room because the planned procedure would only take twenty to thirty minutes, and I would be back in the room within the hour.
 At this she wheeled my gurney down the hall and up one floor on the elevator.

 My gurney was placed in the hallway of the multiple procedure rooms awaiting my designated room, when the nurse announced “we have come up a little early, and there will be another fifteen to twenty minute wait here in the hallway.”
 As I lay in the hallway feeling exposed and vulnerable numerous professional people passed back and forth without ever acknowledging my presence.
 It was near the lunch hour, and I assumed some were headed to the cafeteria.
 At one point my cardiologist passed by, and I don’t think he recognized me because he simply say, “Hi”, and that was the full extent of his greeting.
 I had the overwhelming sense I was simply a specimen and not a person, more specifically a diseased heart needing a shock.
 I don’t believe it was a case of self-pity, because I don’t think I was treated any worse (or better) than any of the other patients in the heart center.
 At this point I quoted to myself the wonderful verse from I Corinthians 6: 19,20 reminding me my body is the temple of the Holy Spirit, and I am not my own!
-I am to glorify God in my body which is His!
+I am to glorify God in my body and my spirit which are His!
 My spirit began to immediately lift despite what was taking place around me.

 I was then moved into Procedure Room #10 filled with gigantic and highly technical equipment of which I had no professional knowledge.
 The technicians in the room, although efficient and knowledgeable were not particularly personable.
 An older technician, perhaps in his mid-40’s in age passed by the gurney holding my health record and disappeared into the control room without speaking.